Asao-ku, Kawasaki: History

 Rice was grown in the area as early as the Yayoi period.
-The name “Asao” appears in Heian period records, and as the name implies, the area was noted for its production of hemp.
+The name "Asao" appears in Heian period records, and as the name implies, the area was noted for its production of hemp.
 Under Ritsuryō system, it was part of Musashi Province.
 By the Edo period It was administered as tenryō territory controlled directly by the Tokugawa shogunate, but administered through various hatamoto, and was noted for its production of charcoal.
 After the Meiji Restoration, the area was divided between Tachibana District and Tsuzuki District in the new Kanagawa Prefecture on April 1, 1889.
-These areas were annexed by the neighboring city of Kawasaki from 1938-1939.
+These areas were annexed by the neighboring city of Kawasaki from 1938 to 1939.

 The area became part of a huge government sponsored housing project from the 1950s and 1960s, resulting in the Yurigaoka Danchi and other suburban developments.
 The area became part of Tama Ward with the division of the city of Kawasaki into wards from April 1972.
 In July 1982, Asao Ward was separated from Tama Ward.
 A new Ward Office was completed in 1997.

 Economy

 Asao Ward is largely a regional commercial center and bedroom community for central Kawasaki and Tokyo.
-Traditionally (through the Meiji period, the area was known for its production of Japanese persimmons.
+Traditionally (through the Meiji period), the area was known for its production of Japanese persimmons.